 Nine Wittenborg Students to be Selected for Effective Crisis Management Project

-Nine students at Wittenborg University of Applied Sciences stand the chance of becoming Junior Fellows of the 20/20 Vision Program and Network – an international and transdisciplinary project stretching from 2020 - 2025 where participants collect and review lessons learned on strengthening the resilience of critical infrastructure before, during and after a crisis – such as COVID-19.
+Nine students at WUAS stand the chance of becoming Junior Fellows of the 20/20 Vision Program and Network – an international and transdisciplinary project stretching from 2020 - 2025 where participants collect and review lessons learned on strengthening the resilience of critical infrastructure before, during and after a crisis – such as COVID-19.
 The project is the brainchild of founder Prof. Eelco Dykstra, and Wittenborg senior lecturer Bert Meeuwsen is a senior fellow.

 The project will also be the subject of a Project Week assignment for undergraduates at Wittenborg early next year, Meeuwsen said.
 But first the nine junior fellows from Wittenborg will be selected.
 All students taking part in the Project Week received a questionnaire last week, which will also serve as their application for participating in the project.